 VECs generally all have a high sensitivity to project interactions, though some will be more sensitive than others.
 Hence, a ranking system has been used to describe their sensitivity.
-This is documented in Section 6, Environmental Baseline Conditions and in Section 8, Impact Identification and Evaluation.
-For VECs with standards and thresholds, such as air quality, compliance to the standard or threshold may also be used to establish magnitude (see Section 5.6.2.5), or to inform significance directly.
+This is documented in Section 6 of Volume 1 and Section 4 of Volume 2, Environmental Baseline Conditions, and in Section 8 of Volume 1 and Section 5 of Volume 2, Impact Identification and Evaluation.
+For VECs with standards and thresholds, such as air quality, compliance to the standard or threshold may also be used to establish magnitude (see Section 5.6.2.5) or to inform significance directly.